-The PI/Applicant must submit a brief (3 page maximum) letter notifying the Coordinator of the SNPRC Pilot Research Program of her/his interest in submitting an application for review at the next deadline.
-The LOIs will be reviewed by the SNPRC Research Advisory Committee.
+The PI/Applicant must submit a brief (3 page maximum) letter notifying the Coordinator of the SNPRC Pilot Research Program of her/his interest in submitting an application.
+The LOIs will be reviewed by the SNPRC leadership.
 Following that review, applicants will be notified as to whether they are invited to submit a full application and applicants will be assigned a Core Scientist Sponsor.

-Format of LOI:

-3 page maximum length, Arial or Helvetica 11-pt font, single-spaced, with 0.5 inch margins all around, on the Pl's/applicant's institutional letterhead.
+Format of LOI: 3 page maximum length, Arial or Helvetica 11-pt font, single-spaced, on the Pl's/applicant's institutional letterhead.